SalviaSage/Keyboard-Layouts/Bengali Typer/Readme.txt

 2021-12-15
   Unfortunately, this layout is so much more buggy as compared with the Devanagari typer.
-  It has a bug with the maatras not joining properly.
+  It has a bug with the maatras (vowel signs) not joining properly.
-  I don't even think it is usable as of now, until those bugs are fixed.
+  I don't even think it is usable as of now, until this crucial problem is fixed.
+  However, I don't know how to fix it as of now.